MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-sharepoint-users-and-groups-with-powershell.md

 description: "Summary: Use PowerShell for Microsoft 365 to manage SharePoint Online users, groups, and sites."
 ---

-# Manage SharePoint Online users and groups with PowerShell for Microsoft 365
+# Manage SharePoint Online users and groups with PowerShell

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

 If you are a SharePoint Online administrator who works with large lists of user accounts or groups and wants an easier way to manage them, you can use PowerShell for Microsoft 365.